hashintel/hash/README.md

 - [`packages/blocks`](packages/blocks): The source code for all of HASH's open-source [Block Protocol](https://github.com/blockprotocol/blockprotocol) blocks
 - [`packages/hash`](packages/hash): The codebase for [HASH](https://hash.ai/platform/hash) - a data-driven, entity-centric, all-in-one workspace based on the Block Protocol
-- [`packages/engine`](packages/engine): The codebase for our next-gen version of [hEngine](https://hash.ai/platform/engine) - a versatile agent-based simulation engine written in Rust
+- [`packages/engine`](packages/engine): The codebase for our next-gen version of [HASH Engine](https://hash.ai/platform/engine) - a versatile agent-based simulation engine written in Rust
 - [`packages/libs`](packages/libs): The source code for our open-source developer libraries

 ### Site code and content